parmentelat/backups-rotate/README.md

 2024-09-30 23:00
 ```

-## Timestamps
+### Timestamps

 By default, time is taken from the file's creation time.
 If you want to use the
-file's modification time instead, you can use the `--use-modification-time`
+file's modification time instead, you can use the `use-modification-time`
-option.
+flag in your yaml config.

-Also if your files are named with a timestamp, you can use the
+Also if your files are named with a timestamp, you can use the `datetime-format`
-`--datetime-format` option to specify the format of the timestamp in the file
+option to specify the format of the timestamp in the file name (using Python's
-name (using Python's `datetime` format); files that do not match the format will
+`datetime` format); files that do not match the format will cause an error.

-be ignored - and thus preserved.
+This means you can use either

 ## Tests